CompdVision: Combining Near-Field 3D Visual and Tactile Sensing Using a Compact Compound-Eye Imaging System: Sensor Design and Fabrication

 The sensor comprises two subsystems: the touching subsystem and the imaging subsystem.
 An exploded view of the sensor is depicted in Fig. \ref{fig:design}(a), with the prototype and dimensions shown in Fig. \ref{fig:design}(b).

-The touching subsystem serves a dual purpose: providing the sensor's structural foundation and enabling its tactile functionality.
-This subsystem features transparent elastomer layers and embedded dot markers.
-The transparency of these elastomer layers enables the stereo units of the imaging subsystem to capture external visual data.
-Meanwhile, the opaque black dot markers allow the tactile units to perceive the movement of these dots, which correlates with the deformation of the sensor surface.
-The touching subsystem houses the imaging subsystem and protects the entire assembly.
-The imaging subsystem interprets the visual and tactile data.
-Its compound-eye design accommodates the distinct requirements of the stereo and tactile units.
-The imaging subsystem's design and functionality are crucial to the comprehensive performance of the sensor, contributing significantly to its ability to accurately detect and interpret sensing signals.
+The touching subsystem, utilizing transparent elastomer with embedded dot markers, serves both structural and functional purposes, allowing for visual and tactile data collection.
+The transparency of the elastomer enables stereo units within the imaging subsystem to capture external visual data, while the tactile units track the markers' movements to obtain surface deformations.
+The touching subsystem protects the entire assembly and houses the imaging subsystem, which is crucial in processing both visual and tactile inputs.
+The compound-eye design of the imaging subsystem is customized to fulfill the different requirements on focal length for stereo and tactile vision units, ensuring the sensor's ability to capture and interpret 3D visual and tactile information.

 The touching subsystem's fabrication begins by adhering an acrylic plate to the 3D-printed sensor shell using UV glue.
 Subsequently, Solaris (Smooth-On, Inc.), a transparent soft silicone, is poured into the structure, forming the base elastomer layer.
-Following the curing of Solaris, the sensing pattern is created by stamping silicon-based ink onto the base elastomer layer using a pillar array.
-The ink is composed of Psycho Paint, Smooth-On Silc-Pigment 9 black color paste, and silicon thinner mixed in a weight ratio of 4:12:3.
+Following the curing of Solaris, the sensing pattern is created by stamping silicone-based ink onto the base elastomer layer using a 3D-printed pillar array.
+The ink is composed of Psycho Paint, Smooth-On Silc-Pigment 9 black color paste, and silicone thinner mixed in a weight ratio of 8:6:3.
 A second layer of Solaris elastomer is then poured onto the mold and covered by the previous component, resulting in a protective elastomer layer that shields the dot markers.
+The total thickness of the elastomer is about 6mm.